 Overtime must be pre-approved by the employee’s manager.
-Scheduled or pre-approved overtime in excess of 35 hours is compensated by pay or time in lieu at 1.5 times.
+Scheduled or pre-approved overtime in excess of forty (40) hours is compensated by pay or time in lieu at 1.5 times.
 All Sunday overtime work shall be paid at double time (2x).
-For part time employees, additional hours worked up to 35 hours per week is not considered overtime and will be compensated at straight time.
+For part time employees, additional hours worked up to forty (40) hours per week is not considered overtime and will be compensated at straight time.
 Unscheduled or unapproved overtime is not compensated nor can it be taken as time in lieu.

 An employee assigned to on-call status by their leadhand or area manager shall receive an on-call rate of $30 for each day (24 hours) on-call.
 Payment for on-call status shall not be included in the computation for overtime wages.

-When on-call, the employee must be accessible at all times and must immediately notify his/her leadhand if inaccessible.
+When on-call, the employee must be accessible at all times and must immediately notify their leadhand if inaccessible.
 If inaccessible, on-call pay shall be forfeited.
-An employee cannot be designated on-call for more than seven consecutive days however he/she may be on-call for 24 hours on each of those days.
+An employee cannot be designated on-call for more than seven consecutive days however they may be on-call for 24 hours on each of those days.

 An employee who is assigned to on-call status and cannot be reached or does not report within 30 minutes of being contacted, shall not receive on-call pay for that day, and may be subject to discipline.